 - Trait Type is a collection of related traits like Travel Class in the above example.

 - Trait Type can be ML Based or Pattern Based.
 Each trait of a trait type can be trained using words, phrases, utterances, or patterns based on the type.
 Manage Trait Type allows you to define the training configuration.
 See below for ML-based trait configuration.

 - A Trait Type can have one or more Traits.

 - Traits names should be unique in a group.
 But traits with the same name can be present in multiple groups.

 - For ML-based Traits, you can define the words, phrases, or utterances that identify the trait.
 One trait per trait type is detected for ML-based trait types.

 - For Pattern-based Traits, you can define the patterns associated with the given trait.
 There is a possibility of multiple traits getting detected for pattern-based trait types.
 Ordering of Traits within the Trait Type signifies the importance of a trait in a trait type and detects only one trait.

-- Once added, Train the bot for the Traits to be detected from user utterances.
+- Once added, Train the assistant for the Traits to be detected from user utterances.